 There aren't many flights and a visit to Erromango will take more than a few days.
 Erromango is not the easiest island to visit but it is quite possibly the most unspoiled.
 Erromango is ideal for trekking and bush walking.
 A day out to Lelepa Island can be an expedition of fun and adventure or a romantic escape where you can relax in a hammock or just simply walk on the sand and swim in the sea.

-Pentecost Island has become famous throughout the world for the land diving ritual (Nagol or N’gol) which occurs every Saturday between April and June.
+Pentecost Island has become famous throughout the world for the land diving ritual Nagol which occurs every Saturday between April and June.
 The ritual, which influenced the invention of bungee jumping, sees local men and boys as young as seven jump from a 20 -30 meter high man-made tower with only a vine attached to their legs.
-Traveling to view this magnificent ceremony is a once in a lifetime experience.
+Travelling to view this magnificent ceremony is a once in a lifetime experience.

 No words can express the feeling of the ground vibrating under the dancing and stomping feet of villagers and the excitement.
 The awe- inspiring ceremony celebrates the yam harvest and is a fertility rite for men.
 There are four flights a week to Pentecost from Port Vila and Santo.
 Diving on Pentecose, visiting local villages, where time has stood still and where cannibalism existed until 1985.

 Maewo is a very thin and rugged island stretching 56 km, the mountainous central chain and the south eastern coast are good places for bird-watching.
 Both coastlines are covered with black sand beaches.
 Most of the islanders live on the sheltered west coast.
 Maewo receives the largest amount of rain in Vanuatu and has some of the most beautiful waterfalls.